dmitigr/pgfe/README.md

 The C++ client library for PostgreSQL {#mainpage}
 =================================================

-The Dmitigr Pgfe ([PostgreSQL] Frontend) is a client API to [PostgreSQL] servers written in C++.
+The Dmitigr Pgfe ([PostgreSQL] Frontend, hereinafter referred to as Pgfe) is a client API to [PostgreSQL] servers written in C++.
-The development is focused on easines and robustness of use rather than super-duper performance.
+The development is focused on easines and robustness of use.
+At the same time, everything possible is being done to ensure that the performance is at its best.
-**ATTENTION, this software is "beta" quality, and the API is a subject to change**.
+**ATTENTION, this software is "beta" quality, and the API is a subject to change**!
 Any [feedback][mailbox] (*especially results of testing*) is highly appreciated!
 Together we can make Pgfe library *really* production-ready!